Skip to Content

 The connector leverages the Cloudant API to enable bidirectional access to Cloudant data through standard SQL.
 See Query Mapping for SQL-to-Cloudant-query mappings and more information about accessing unstructured data in Cloudant through SQL.

-Cloudant supports three type of authentication:
+Cloudant supports two types of authentication:

-Basic: Basic username/password authentication.
-Set
+• Basic: Basic username/password authentication.
+Set AuthScheme to Basic.

 To connect via IBM Cloudant Legacy, ensure that you have a valid IBM Cloudant service credential.